cccbr/runningatower/content/docs/healthsafety/security/index.md

 # Security of Towers and Bell Ringers

-The following was previously published as a .pdf file on the ***[CCCBR](https://runningatower.cccbr.org.uk/docs/glossary/#CCCBR)*** website.
+The following was previously published as a .pdf file on the [CCCBR](https://runningatower.cccbr.org.uk/docs/glossary/#CCCBR) website.

 ## Introduction

 These notes are written to help bell ringers consider their own security and that of the towers that they occupy when ringing.
 The principles underlying these notes apply to many buildings regardless of function or ownership, and activities.
 Here we highlight factors that relate specifically to ringers and ringing, rather than those that are more generic.
-References are drawn from those defined for the ***[Church of England](https://runningatower.cccbr.org.uk/docs/glossary/#church-of-england)*** and the UK.
+References are drawn from those defined for the [Church of England](https://runningatower.cccbr.org.uk/docs/glossary/#church-of-england) and the UK.
 Two main topics are included: Crime and Terrorism

 ## Threats from Crime

-As owners, ***[tower authority](https://runningatower.cccbr.org.uk/docs/glossary/#tower-authority)*** (in churches the Incumbent, PCC and Church Wardens) have formal responsibility for ensuring that buuilding and tower security procedures are in place but it is the responsibility of both owners and users - as individuals and organisations - to ensure that procedures are set up and followed.
+As owners, [tower authority](https://runningatower.cccbr.org.uk/docs/glossary/#tower-authority) (in churches the Incumbent, PCC and Church Wardens) have formal responsibility for ensuring that buuilding and tower security procedures are in place but it is the responsibility of both owners and users - as individuals and organisations - to ensure that procedures are set up and followed.

 Procedures must be realistic and proportionate.
-It is very important that ringers (probably the Tower Captain and/or Steeple Keeper) liaise with the ***[tower authority](https://runningatower.cccbr.org.uk/docs/glossary/#tower-authority)*** to discuss and draft security procedures.
+It is very important that ringers (probably the Tower Captain and/or Steeple Keeper) liaise with the [tower authority](https://runningatower.cccbr.org.uk/docs/glossary/#tower-authority) to discuss and draft security procedures.

 Some basic security awareness can help ringers to protect churches, towers and bells.
-The Church of England provides [useful guidance](https://www.churchofengland.org/resources/churchcare/advice-and-guidance-church-buildings/security-and-crime-prevention) including some top tips for prevention.
+The Church of England provides **[useful guidance](https://www.churchofengland.org/resources/churchcare/advice-and-guidance-church-buildings/security-and-crime-prevention)** including some top tips for prevention.

-Insurers such as Ecclesiastical Insurance (EIG) provide guides for a range of church building crime and security matters including a [check list](https://ecclesiastical.com/risk-management/church-security).
+Insurers such as Ecclesiastical Insurance (EIG) provide guides for a range of church building crime and security matters including a **[check list](https://ecclesiastical.com/risk-management/church-security)**.

 Arrangements will always depend on the specific building, situation and local environment, such as -
 - size and design.